UU-Human-Evolution/1MB335/Lab1.md

 This is the end of the lab, please make sure that you did and wrote down the answers to all of the questions.
 Also, make sure to delete any files that you no longer need - you can copy them somewhere else if you want to keep them.

+Exercise: Downloading, Unzipping, and Transferring Files Using ssh and scp In this exercise, you will practice using ssh and scp to download a zipped file from GitHub, unzip it on your local machine, and then transfer the unzipped files to your profile on the Solander server.
+This workflow is common in bioinformatics for managing and transferring data.

+Step 1: Download the Zipped File from GitHub Using scp

+Note: Typically, scp is used for copying files between local and remote systems via SSH.
+To download files directly from GitHub, tools like git, wget, or curl are more commonly used.
+However, for the purpose of this exercise, we will simulate downloading a file using scp.

+First, you'll use scp (Secure Copy) to download a zipped file from a GitHub repository to your local computer.
+Replace <github-username>, <repository>, and <file.zip> with the appropriate GitHub username, repository name, and file name.

+scp <github-username>@github.com:<repository>/<file.zip> ~/Downloads/

+Example:

+scp johndoe@github.com:bioinformatics-tools/data.zip ~/Downloads/

+This command copies data.zip from the GitHub repository bioinformatics-tools owned by johndoe to the Downloads directory on your local machine.

+Step 2: Unzip the Downloaded File Using unzip

+Once the file is downloaded, navigate to the Downloads directory and unzip the file using unzip.
+Note that gunzip is typically used for .gz files.
+If you're dealing with a .zip file, it's better to use unzip.

+cd ~/Downloads/ unzip data.zip

+If you're dealing with a .gz file:

+gunzip data.gz

+This command extracts the contents of data.zip into the current directory.

+Step 3: Transfer the Unzipped Files to Your Solander Server Profile Using scp

+After unzipping the files, you can transfer them to your profile on the Solander server.
+There are two methods to specify the destination directory on the server: using an absolute path or using . to represent the current directory.

+Method 1: Using an Absolute Path Replace <your-username> with your actual username on the Solander server and <solander-server-address> with the server's address.

+scp -r ~/Downloads/data <your-username>@<solander-server-address>:~/your-profile-directory/

+Example:

+scp -r ~/Downloads/data johndoe@solander.server.edu:~/bioinformatics_project/

+The -r flag is used to copy directories recursively. ~/Downloads/data is the path to the unzipped data on your local machine. johndoe@solander.server.edu is your SSH username and the Solander server address. ~/bioinformatics_project/ is the destination directory on the Solander server where you want to store the data.

+Method 2: Using . to Represent the Current Directory Alternatively, you can use . to indicate that the files should be copied to the current directory on the remote server.
+This method is especially useful when you are already within the desired destination directory on the server.

+SSH into the Solander Server and Navigate to the Desired Directory

+ssh johndoe@solander.server.edu

+Once logged in, navigate to the directory where you want to place the files:

+cd ~/bioinformatics_project/

+Open a New Terminal Window or Tab on Your Local Machine Keep the SSH session open in the first terminal.

+Use scp with . as the Destination

+scp -r ~/Downloads/data johndoe@solander.server.edu:.

+Here, . represents the current directory (~/bioinformatics_project/) on the Solander server where you navigated in the SSH session.
+This command copies the data directory directly into the current directory on the server without needing to specify the full path.

+Advantages of Using .:

+Simplicity: Reduces the need to type or remember long directory paths.
+Flexibility: Especially useful when you have already navigated to the desired directory via SSH.

+Step 4: Verify the Transfer

+To ensure that the files have been successfully transferred, you can SSH into the Solander server and list the contents of the destination directory.

+ssh johndoe@solander.server.edu ls ~/bioinformatics_project/

+You should see the transferred data directory listed.